PRIVACY NOTICE FOR OUR CUSTOMERS, FANS & MEMBERS

 This notice applies to you if you are either:

-- an individual player/participant of rounders who has registered his/her interest in participating in the sport competitively and/or whose details we have collected from one of our affiliated clubs, schools, universities or other third-party referral;
+- an individual player/participant of rounders who has registered his/her interest in participating in the sport competitively and/or whose details we have collected from one of our member teams, schools, universities or other third-party referral;

 - a coach, activator, tutor, technical official or referee/umpire who has registered for membership to find out more about the training courses and accreditation services we offer; or